 Tip.
 In case you badly need the client: 1.
 Contact their colleagues.
 2. Outreach them through other channels while avoiding talks about business for some time.

-Place one reason of contact per ping.
+• Place one reason for contact per ping.
 Don’t overload your email.